ShawXh/node2ket/README.md

 # node2ket

-This repo contains the code and data for the submission of node2ket.
+This repo contains the code and data for our ICLR 2024 paper [Efficient Network Embedding in the Exponentially Large Quantum Hilbert Space: A High-Dimensional Perspective on Embedding](https://openreview.net/pdf?id=lROh08eK6n).
 The files include:

 ```
 ./